 In transactions that involve bank loans secured on a first-lien basis and debt securities secured on a second-lien basis, the debt securities will normally have a "silent" second lien, meaning that the first-lien lenders would control enforcement pursuant to the intercreditor agreement and the bondholders would be subject to the standstill and other limitations discussed in 4.1 Typical Elements.
-In bank/bond transactions where both creditor groups share a first lien on the collateral (see 3.1 Senior Loans and 4.1 Typical Elements for discussions of "supersenior" priority), it is also often the case that the bank lenders are able to control enforcement, but their ability to do so may be more limited, in particular when the aggregate principal amount of bank loans is less than the aggregate principal amount of debt securities with the same lien priority.
+In bank/bond transactions where both creditor groups share a first lien on the collateral, it is also often the case that the bank lenders are able to control enforcement, but their ability to do so may be more limited, in particular when the aggregate principal amount of bank loans is less than the aggregate principal amount of debt securities with the same lien priority.